Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Main results

-Assumption~\ref{assum:stationary} requires that a stationary system is sampled.
-This removes some technicalities from the analysis pertaining to the initial state of the system.
-From a practical perspective this means that the sampled system has been working for a long time, and this is very reasonable in light of the imposed moment assumptions that ensure fast convergence to the stationary distribution.
-Assumption~\ref{assum:G_class} imposes three conditions on the job-size distribution: (a) First of all, a stability condition for the supremum in $\mathcal{G}$ of the utilization rates $\rho= \lambda\E B$ to be smaller than $1-\delta$, ensuring that the sampled system cannot be too close to critical. (b) That the job-sizes have finite first three moments, which will be necessary for the mixing rate of the covariance terms associated with the MSE. (c) A smoothness condition that will be used to bound the bias term.
+Assumption~\ref{assum:G_class} imposes three conditions on the job-size distribution: (a) First of all, a stability condition for the supremum in $\mathcal{G}$ of the utilization rates $\rho= \lambda\E[B]$ to be smaller than $1-\delta$, ensuring that the sampled system cannot be too close to critical. (b) That the third moments of job-size distributions in $\mathcal{G}$ are uniformly bounded by a constant $M$, which will be necessary for the mixing rate of the covariance terms associated with the MSE. (c) A smoothness condition that will be used to bound the bias term.
 Specifically, \eqref{eq:assum_smooth} ensures that $|b_x|\leq C_0 h^{-\eta}/(\eta)$ as $h$ grows.
-Therefore, the saquare of the deterministic bias term goes to zero with rate $h^{-2\eta}$ as $h\to\infty$, and this will be balanced with the convergence rate of the variance term.
+Therefore, the square of the deterministic bias term goes to zero with rate $h^{-2\eta}$ as $h\to\infty$, and this will be balanced with the convergence rate of the variance term.
 Note that $\lim_{s\to\infty}|\gamma(s)|=0$ for any continuous distribution (see \cite[Prop.~10.1.2]{book_AL2006}), and the smoothness of the distribution, represented by the parameter $\eta$ in our setting, determines the speed of convergence.
 In the context of estimation error deconvolution, distributions that are ordinary-smooth and super-smooth satisfy this condition (see \cite{F1991,DGJ2011}).
 Some examples of distributions satisfying Assumption~\ref{assum:G_class}(c) are exponential, Gamma, Normal, log-Normal and mixtures of such distributions.
 Suppose, for instance, that $G$ is as a mixture of Gamma distributions as detailed in Example~\ref{exmp:gamm_mix}.
 Then, by \eqref{eq:g_MG} we have that \eqref{eq:assum_smooth} holds for any $\eta \leq \min\{\alpha_1,\ldots,\alpha_d\}$.
-Note that there are distributions with a faser than polynomial decay rate of $|\gamma(s)|$, such as the absolute value of a normal distribution which has exponential decay.
+Note that there are distributions with a faster than polynomial decay rate of $|\gamma(s)|$, such as the absolute value of a normal distribution which has exponential decay.
 Thus, \eqref{eq:assum_smooth} holds for such distributions for any $\eta>0$.
 As far as the author is aware, there are no standard continuous distributions for which there exists no $\eta>0$ such that \eqref{eq:assum_smooth} is satisfied, i.e., ones with slower than polynomial decay rate.
 An example for a continuous distribution that violates this condition is one with an uncountable number of atoms on a finite interval, e.g., a distribution on the Cantor set which is not absolutely continuous.
 Hence, Assumption~\ref{assum:G_class}(c) rules out such distributions.